 Manage versions of a Preview document on Mac

-Preview automatically saves changes for you as you work, so you don’t have to explicitly save your changes.
-You may explicitly save a document if you want to, for example, save a copy of the document in a different location.
+Preview automatically saves changes for you as you work, so you don’t have to save your changes manually.
+You can save a document manually if, for example, you want to save a copy of the document in a different location.

 In the Preview app on your Mac, open a PDF or image that you want to save.